 The Corporation uses ARPU, an industry metric, as a key performance indicator.
-This indicator is used to measure monthly revenues from its cable television, Internet access, cable and mobile telephony and over-the-top video services, per average basic customer.
+This indicator is used to measure monthly revenues per average basic customer from its cable television, Internet access, cable and mobile telephony services and Club illico.
 ARPU is not a measurement that is consistent with IFRS and the Corporation's definition and calculation of ARPU may not be the same as identically titled measurements reported by other companies.
-The Corporation calculates ARPU by dividing its combined revenues from its cable television, Internet access, cable and mobile telephony and over-the-top video services by the average number of basic customers during the applicable period, and then dividing the resulting amount by the number of months in the applicable period.
+The Corporation calculates ARPU by dividing the combined revenues from its cable television, Internet access, cable and mobile telephony services and Club illico by the average number of basic customers during the applicable period, and then dividing the resulting amount by the number of months in the applicable period.

-2015/2014 FINANCIAL YEAR COMPARISON
+2016/2015 FINANCIAL YEAR COMPARISON